umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/research.md

 My research focuses on the microscopic structural and dynamical properties of matter under extreme conditions.
 I am frequently using large-scale facilities, including synchrotron and neutron sources, for my experiments.

 I am interested in the following topics:
-- Phase diagrams of small molecules under extreme conditions
+- Phase diagram of small molecules under extreme conditions
 - Reactivity and polymorphism
-- Molecular water science and clathrates
+- Water and clathrates
-- Dynamical disorder in solids
+- Dynamical disorder in crystalline solids
 - In-situ and kinetics studies
 - Hydrogen bonding and nuclear quantum effects